Has (region)

 Has (Hasi) is a region in north eastern Albania and south western Kosovo.

-Hasi is an ethno-geographic area with well-defined borders, surrounded by river Black Drin to its West and south west in Albania and by the White Drin river on its south, east and north east in Kosovo.
-Hasi area is located in north-eastern part of Albania, while the south-western part remaining in Kosovo, in Gjakova area and a part that captures the Prizren area.
-This division occurred in 1913 at the Ambassadors Conference of London after the Balkan wars.
+Hasi is an ethno-geographic area with well-defined borders, bounded by the Drin river to its west and southwest and by the White Drin river on its south, east and northeast.
+It is located in northeastern Albania and southwestern Kosovo.
+This division occurred in 1913 as a result of the First Balkan War.

-Hasi has an area of 371 kilometers square and has a population of around 40,000 in the Republic of Kosovo, while in the Republic of Albania it has an area of 374 kilometers square and a population of 21,500.
-In this way, Hasi has an area of 745 kilometers square and a population of 61,500.
+Hasi has an area of 371 square kilometers and a population of around 40,000 in the Republic of Kosovo, while in the Republic of Albania it has an area of 374 square kilometers and a population of 21,500.
+Hasi thus has a total area of 745 square kilometers and a population of 61,500.

 Etymology

 The name originates from hass, an Ottoman land revenue.
 The area was first mentioned as a hass in a 1570 document.
-In the early 17th century, many chroniclers mention the name of Has, struggling with the pronunciation of the letters h and s and so its name was seen in form of "Az" or "Ass".
-In the early 17th century, Has was also known as Has Shulla which in Latin means "dry places" according to its nature which remains the same even nowadays which becomes called Dry Has.

-The name could also be derived from the word "Has", meaning "to meet".
+During the 16th century the region was mentioned as Shullan, which Selami Pulaha considers an Albanian name.

 Geography

 "Has" region that is part of Republic of Albania doesn't contain the whole ethnographic region of Has.

 Has is an ethnographic province with well defined boundaries, surrounded all around with lakes.
-Its region in the parts of Albania is based on Kukes, and through the Kosovo side, it is divided in the Municipality of Gjakova, and one part in the Municipality of Prizren.
+Its region in the parts of Albania is based on Kukës, and through the Kosovo side, it is divided in the Municipality of Gjakova, and one part in the Municipality of Prizren.
 Some of the main rivers in Has are Kruma, Vlahna, Rosman, Leshnica, Vogova, Racica, Trava and Deshtica while the main lakes are Kruma, Zym, Shigjeq and Fierza.